The social ministry of the Congregation of Jesus, both in the UK and worldwide.

 'That word Justice and those in former times that were called just persons, works of justice, done in innocence...these things often since occurred to my mind with a liking for them' Mary Ward 1615

 In solidarity with the poor we accept the challenge to live simply and to work together for justice, peace and the integrity of creation.
-A JPiC group of CJ Sisters meets regularly, with a watching brief in these areas.
-Sr Pat Robb acts as the Justice and Peace links person for the Province.
+Sr Pat Robb acts as the Justice and Peace animator and links person between Rome and thProvince.

-To share its premises with the local community to meet some of the needs of residents- this has led to the setting up of St Stephen’s Neighbourhood Centre with its own legal and financial structure and the employment of key staff to fund and fulfil the aims of the Centre.
+The community has shared its premises with the local community to meet some of the needs of residents- this has led to the setting up of St Stephen’s Neighbourhood Centre with its own legal and financial structure and the employment of key staff to fund and fulfil the aims of the Centre.

 Social Ministries cover a wide range of activities.
 In many parts of the world our sisters are involved in health care as hospital workers, nurses, doctors, administrators, mid-wives, health centre workers, psychologists, psychotherapists, physiotherapists, AIDS workers, in hospice care for the elderly and sick, in homes for the physically and mentally disabled, in running day centres and other health care ministries.
 In areas of the world where there has been conflict we have homes for orphans and other children in need of residential care.